utiasDSL/rigeo/README.md

-# rigeo: rigid body geometry
+# rigeo: rigid body geometry and inertial parameters

-Rigeo is a prototyping library for rigid body geometry in Python: it combines three-dimensional geometry with the inertial properties of rigid bodies, with applications to robotic manipulation.
+rigeo is a prototyping library for working with rigid bodies in Python: it combines three-dimensional geometry with the inertial properties of rigid bodies, with applications to robotic manipulation.